Book today

 7 Monk Bar Court, Goodramgate

-Situated on Monk Bar Court, which is a small lane off Goodramgate, the lane used to be known as Elbow Lane.
-In 1575 all householders in the city were required to keep the street in front of their properties clean and swept of dust, dirt, rubbish, animal droppings and anything else that stopped the road looking neat.
-These “sweepings” were taken to the nearest “midden”, which for the inhabitants of Monk ward at that time was in a garden in Elbow Lane owned by Thomas Barker.
-Today you can enjoy peace and quiet in this lovely little back lane without any risk of someone dumping their sweepings in your yard!
+Located on Monk Bar Court, a narrow lane leading off Goodramgate, this little street was once known as Elbow Lane.
+In 1575, householders were required to keep the road outside their properties clean and free from dust, dirt, rubbish and animal droppings.
+These “sweepings” were taken to the nearest midden, which for residents of Monk Ward at the time was in a garden on Elbow Lane owned by Thomas Barker.
+Thankfully, today you can enjoy the peace and charm of this tucked-away spot without any fear of historic sweepings appearing in your yard!

 Summary